easyctf/easyctf-2015-writeups/accelerator_300.md

 00118280  45 4f 46 0d 52 49 46 46  84 b0 93 04 57 41 56 45  |EOF.RIFF....WAVE|
 ```

-Printing three lines, before each instance, we notice that only the last one yields `%%EOF`.
+Printing three lines before each instance, we notice that only the last one yields `%%EOF`.

 `$ hexdump -C Downloads/steg.pdf | grep -B 3 EOF`